AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 1. Enter `yes` when asked “Would you like to set default routes in TUN mode?”

-AdGuard VPN CLI will create a tun0 interface for VPN tunneling
+AdGuard VPN CLI will create a tun0 interface for VPN tunneling.

 ## 7. Set up firewall rules